Cumbria Constabulary

-Cumbria Constabulary is the territorial police force in England covering Cumbria.
+Cumbria Constabulary is the territorial police force in England covering the unitary authority areas of Cumberland and Westmorland and Furness in the ceremonial county of Cumbria.
 As of September 2017, the force had 1,108 police officers, 535 police staff, 93 police community support officers, and 86 special constables.

 The force serves a population of 500,000 across an area of 2634 sqmi.